 Overview

-One of the main attractions of climbing Mt Kinabalu is its accessibility.
-Climbers don't need any previous experience at high altitude, nor do they require any specialised equipment.
+It is the highest mountain in Borneo and Malaysia at 4095 metres and the highest peak between the Himalayas and New Guinea where Puncak Jaya is the highest in Australasia/Oceania.
+Climbers don’t need any previous experience at high altitude, nor do they require any specialised equipment.
 However, weather conditions can change rapidly on the mountain.
 A clear, warm day can suddenly turn into heavy cold rain in a matter of minutes.
 Climbers must be well prepared for any eventuality.
-All bedding requirements are provided at Laban Rata or the nearby huts which are at 3300 m, so there's no need to take sleeping bags but a sleep sheet would be useful.
+All bedding requirements are provided at the Laban Rata hut or the nearby huts which are at 3300 m, so there’s no need to take sleeping bags but a sleep sheet would be useful.

 This trip can be done at any time of the year and is suitable for couples and small groups but is not suitable for young children.
 Neither can we feasibly provide this trip for individuals or solo travellers so if you plan to join one of our open trips then do please check first if others are booked on.